Resurfaced | First-Time Winner Spotlight: Cristian Garin

 Editor's Note: ATPTour.com is resurfacing features to bring fans closer to their favourite players during the current suspension in tournament play.
 This story was originally published on 14 April 2019.

-On Wednesday, Christian Garin stared down five match points against second seed Jeremy Chardy in their second-round match at the Fayez Sarofim & Co.
+Cristian Garin stared down five match points against second seed Jeremy Chardy in their second-round match at the 2019 Fayez Sarofim & Co.
 U.S. Men's Clay Court Championship.
 Four days later, the Chilean lifted his first ATP Tour title in Houston.

-Garin was ranked outside the Top 200 of the ATP Rankings just 12 months ago, but will crack the Top 50 for the first time on Monday.
-He also became the first Chilean in 10 years (Fernando Gonzalez, 2009 Vina Del Mar) to win an ATP Tour singles title.
-Garin spoke to ATPTour.com after the match to reflect on his maiden moment.
+Garin was ranked outside the Top 200 of the ATP Rankings just 24 months ago, but he has since won three additional tour-level titles and climbed as high as No. 18 in the FedEx ATP Rankings.
+He became the first Chilean in 10 years (Fernando Gonzalez, 2009 Vina Del Mar) to win an ATP Tour singles title.
+Garin spoke to ATPTour.com after his Houston victory to reflect on his maiden moment.